-Songs for Film & TV
+‣ Songs for Film & TV

 Many of today’s top TV dramas and films use songs to add mood, energy, and atmosphere to scenes.
 A lyric with a single, strong emotional focus is ideal for this use.
 If you’re interested in learning how to write a song for this market study how songs are used in commercials, TV shows, and films.
 Notice how they enhance and deepen the effect of the scene.

 As an exercise, choose a scene and try writing a song that would work with it.
 Record your vocal and a simple guitar or piano part, then play it softly under the scene to see if it increases the emotional impact.
 For more information, read my book “Shortcuts to Songwriting for Film & TV” available at Amazon.com.

 ‣ Find a co-writer.

 So let’s say you have this fabulous lyric.
-It’s got emotion and good song craft but you don’t play guitar or keyboards and can’t write the music.
-Or you’re a musician who doesn’t write lyrics and can’t take your melody to the next step.
+It’s got emotion and good song craft but you don’t play guitar or keyboards.
+Maybe writing melodies just isn’t your strength.
+Or you’re a musician who doesn’t write lyrics.
 Time to look for a co-writer!
-But before you do that…. write out your lyrics or record your melody.
-Indicate which section is the chorus, verse, and bridge.
-That’s a good start.

 Copyright your work

-Before you show your lyric or melody to a co-writer, enter it in a contest, or otherwise spread it around, it’s a good idea to copyright it with the Library of Congress.
-You’ll find a printable form, FAQ, and instructions at the Copyright Office Web site.
-There’s a fee for each form you file, but you can register groups of lyrics or songs on a single form.
-There’s also an e-filing service at the at the same web site.
-Just click on “Electronic Copyright office.”
-It’ll save you some money.
+Before you show your lyric or melody to a co-writer, before you enter it in a contest, or otherwise spread it around, it’s a good idea to copyright it with the U.S. Library of Congress.
+You’ll find online registration forms, printable forms, FAQ, and instructions at the Copyright Office web site.
+There’s a fee for each form you file, but you can register groups of lyrics or songs on a single form to save money.

 Back to the hunt for collaborators…